lolclark/RocketUI/README.md

-🚀 RocketPool-UI Node Dashboard (v1.0.0)
+🚀 RocketPoolUI Node Dashboard (v1.0.0)

 A lightweight, secure desktop GUI designed for Rocket Pool node operators who prefer a clean interface over the command line.
 This dashboard allows you to manage your node remotely via SSH with ease.